 Here are some more bonuses you’ll get from a schedule:

-Here’s how to effectively schedule your precious time:
+Here’s how to effectively schedule your time:

 1. Add your goals to your schedule